-19 Segment Reporting
+30 Segment Reporting:

-The company is engaged primarily in the business of procurement of land.
-Accordingly separate primary and secondary segment reporting disclosures as envisaged in Ind AS 108 on Segmental Reporting issued by the ICAI are not applicable to the present activities of the company.
+The company is engaged primarily in the business of setting and running of Power Plants.
+As the basic nature of the activities is governed by the same set of risk and returns these have been grouped as a single business segment.
+Accordingly separate primary and secondary segment reporting disclosures as envisaged in indian Accounting Standard (Ind AS-108) on Segmental Reporting issued by the ICAI are not applicable to the present activities of the company